Nikki & Swami Farm the Living Soil

 Swami Chaitania (07:03):

 Yeah.
-I was doing photography and painting a lot of watercolors and oils at that point, the late eighties, early nineties, when we were doing that.
-And, uh, I was also doing a housing remodeling and uh, and so on.
-I would have, you know, photo shows and painting shows and uh, Nikki organize them for me
+I was doing photography and painting a lot of watercolors and oils at that point, the late ‘80s, early ‘90s, when we were doing that.
+And, I was also doing a housing remodeling and so on.
+I would have photo shows and painting shows and Nikki organized them for me.

 Nikki Lastreto (07:23):

-and we both spent, um, we, both of the seventies did go to India and Overland.
-We both did the Overland journey from, uh, America all the way across, all the way across Asia to India.
+And we both in the ‘70s did go to India and overland.
+We both did the overland journey from America all the way across Asia to India.

 Alex Halperin (07:36):

-How do you get over from America to Asia?
+How do you get overland from America to Asia?

 Swami Chaitania (07:39):